-- Talk with your oncology care team about who your point-person is for questions about your care or any new symptoms that develop. - Communicate any changes in symptoms to this oncology point-person.
+- Access shared decision making tools around palliative care, when available. - Talk with your oncology care team about who your point-person is for questions about your care or any new symptoms that develop. - Communicate any changes in symptoms to this oncology point-person.
 Symptoms can be communicated to your primary care provider as well, but should always be communicated to the oncologist charged with your care. - Develop a plan with your oncologist about how to deal with symptom flare-ups including pain before they happen. - Access end-of-life care resources and talk about advance care planning with your family and care team.
 There are many resources available, many are listed here: http://depts.washington.edu/pallcntr/patient-and-family-resources.html. - If you are comfortable, include caregivers and family members in discussions about palliative care measures.